 “Of course, dwindling property prices are also driving companies to consider getting their property off their books.
 Many of the companies certainly feel that by selling they are exiting an asset that is not performing too well and reallocating the funds into channels where returns are better or more definable.”

-Epping Property concludes that what distinguishes a smart sale-lease-back transaction from a dumb one all depends on what a company does with the cash raised from the sale of the real estate.
+Epping Property concludes that what distinguishes an innovative sale-lease-back transaction depends on what a company does with the cash raised from the sale of the real estate.
 “Companies that redirect the money into a prudent acquisition or some other fast-growing investment, or who use it to lower debt, will benefit from sale-leaseback transactions.